45 Work, employment and industrial relations policy

 The imprecision of the employment relationship – the heart of capitalism

-At the beginning of the employment relationship the worker agrees to sell their labour to the employer in the form of an ongoing market transaction.
+At the beginning of the employment relationship, the worker agrees to sell their labour to the employer in the form of an ongoing market transaction.
 However, it is almost impossible for the contract of employment to specify everything that the employee does in their work.
 In the service sector, where measurement of employee output is harder, the imprecision of the employment relationship is especially high.

 The power of capital and labour

-The study of work and employment relations policy is also the study of power.
+The study of work and industrial relations policy is also the study of power.
 The groups and individuals with power are those who benefit most from policy making.
 Public policy may also affect the power that various groups and individuals have.

 How the system works